 class QRCodeInvoice(models.Model): _inherit = 'account.invoice' qr_image = fields.Binary("QR Code", compute='_generate_qr_code') def _generate_qr_code(self): for each in self: text = "Seller Name:" + str(each.env.user.company_id.name)+"n" + "Seller VAT Number:" + str(each.env.user.company_id.vat)+"n" + "Customer Name :" + str(each.partner_id.name)+"n" + "Customer VAT Number:" + str(each.partner_id.vat)+"n"+ "Invoice Number and Date:" + str(each.number)+" ,"+ str(each.date_invoice)+"n"+ "VAT Amount : " + str(each.amount_tax)+ "n"+ "Total Invoice: " + str(each.amount_total)+ "n" each.qr_image = generate_qr_code(text)

 For generating QR codes, the python library QR code is used.
-As well as for extracting it as an image, base64 is used.
+As well as for extracting it as an image, base64 was used.

 Install the QR code library using the command pip install QR code or pycharm install the same.
 This library automates the QR code generation process.

-The content to be encoded is the only parameter, and the other parameters are version, error_correction, box_size, and border
+The content to be encoded is the only parameter and also the other parameters are version, error_correction, box_size, and border

 Version:

-This parameter is an integer number ranging from 1 to 40, which determines the size of a QR code, the smallest being 1 where a 21 * 21 matrix is used
+This parameter is an integer number ranging from 1 to 40 and which determines the size of a QR code, the smallest being 1 where a 21 * 21 matrix used

 Box_size: